 Mindfulness may seem unquantifiable, but its benefits aren’t.

 I’ll expose my own damn self now.
 The reason I started researching and writing about procrastination was simple.
-I knew why I couldn’t get on with the book.
+I knew why I procrastinated finishing The Artist’s Way.

-The solutions offered were clear and precise.
-But:
+The solutions offered in the book were clear and precise.
+But the:

-- The problems mentioned hit too close to home.
+- problems mentioned hit too close to home

-- The “this book changed my life” reviews were scary.
+- “this book changed my life” reviews scared me

-- The possibility of having all these answers was intimidating.
+- possibility of having all these answers was intimidating.

 It’s not me, bad time management skills, or laziness.
 It’s not even procrastination.
-As Destiny Child said: “it’s just emotion.”
+As Destiny’s Child said, “it’s just emotionsss, taking me overrr.”

 More than a never-ending quest to happiness, ours is a stumble that barely resemblances a run to avoid pain and discomfort, even if that inevitably means avoiding pleasure too.